Gwadar: Gwadar Port

 The Chinese share of revenue generated from Gwadar Port would be 91% while Pakistan will get 9% share.
 China has a great strategic interest in Gwadar.
 In 2013, the state-owned China Overseas Port Holdings Limited acquired Gwadar Port.
 The port is strategically important for China as sixty percent of China's oil comes from the Persian Gulf by ships traveling over 16000 km in two to three months, confronting pirates, bad weather, political rivals, and other risks up to its only commercial port, Shanghai.
 Gwadar will reduce the distance to a mere 5000 km and also operate year-round.

 China is heavily dependent on Persian Gulf oil which passes through the Strait of Malacca all the way through the Indian and Pacific Oceans.
 Once the oil reaches China's east coast ports, it is transported thousands of kilometres inland to western China.
-The Gwadar port–Karakoram Highway (KKH) route is sometimes said to be safer, cheaper and shorter than transporting the oil by ocean tanker.
+The Gwadar Port–Karakoram Highway (KKH) route is sometimes said to be safer, cheaper and shorter than transporting the oil by ocean tanker.
 However, research suggests that transporting oil by roadways from Gwadar to China would be very expensive, would encounter numerous logistical difficulties such as mountainous terrain, earthquakes, disputes with India, and potential terrorist attacks, and would barely make any impact on China's overall energy security, though Pakistan intends to build an oil pipeline to northern Pakistan that may allay much of these concerns.

 Chinese goods flowing in the opposite direction may be able to find an easier, shorter and secure route to the Middle East.
 The city is also being developed as an export processing zone for foreign companies to manufacture in Gwadar before exporting to various countries in the region.

+Reko Diq Transport

+As of 2024 the government of Pakistan is constructing a highway between the port of Gwadar and Reko Diq Mine in Northwest Baluchistan.
+This will allow for the transportation of mining supplies and to the mine and concentrate by truck There are also plans for a slurry line and a railroad.